 Yekaterinburg Sverdlovsk Oblast, Russia Travel Guide

 Travel to Russia, including Yekaterinburg, typically involves a visa for most foreign nationals.
 The tourist visa type suits most visitors.
 For this entry visa, obtain a visa support letter.
-This letter consists of a tourist voucher and confirmation from a licensed Russian tour operator or registered hotel.
+This letter consists of a tourist voucher and confirmation from an official Russian tour operator or registered hotel.

 Standard tourism in Yekaterinburg and its close vicinity typically involves no special permits.
 Most of Russia welcomes tourists with a valid visa.
-Russia, however, designates some restricted areas that need special permits.
+Russia, however, designates some areas with restricted access that need special permits.
 Yekaterinburg falls outside these zones.

 Your passport must stay valid for at least 6 months beyond your Russia departure date.
 Two blank pages for the visa and stamps are also needed.
 Your approved Russian visa should be printed.

 Present the original tourist voucher and confirmation (invitation letter) from your Russian host.
-Submit proof of valid travel medical insurance covering the entire duration of your stay in Russia.
+Submit proof of valid travel medical insurance covering the entire duration of your visit to Russia.

 Critical planning notice